You've set up the campaigns. The calls are coming in. Your call volume dashboard looks healthy — 200, maybe 300 calls a day. The numbers feel good.

 - Weighted routing based on conversion history.
 Track which buyers actually convert calls into customers, and send more volume to the ones who close.
 One buyer converting at 35% should get significantly more calls than a buyer converting at 12%.
 This is probably the single highest-ROI routing change you can make.

-Layer your fraud detection.
+Layer your call-quality filtering.

 - Duplicate number detection (table stakes — not enough alone)